svekeman/www-greenitglobe/www.greenitglobe.com/content/home/magic_box.md

 block1_link = "remove-complexity"

-block2_title = "Better Usage Of Hardware Capabilities" block2_text = "Green IT Globe optimizes the use of new hardware capabilities: 56 GbE network, Remote Data Memory Access (RDMA), flash SSD, latest generation CPU.
+block2_title = "Better Usage Of Hardware Capabilities" block2_text = "Green IT Globe optimizes the use of new hardware capabilities: 56 GbE network, remote data memory access (RDMA), flash SSD, latest generation CPU.
 Resulting in more performance at a lower cost." block2_link = "remove-complexity"

 block3_title = "Bare Metal IT Capacity"